What are feral pigs?

 - hunt native animals, including frogs, reptiles, birds and small mammals

 - eat native plants, selectively overgrazing on specific plant communities and causing damage to native vegetation through trampling

 - cause soil erosion through digging for food, particularly along drainage lines and around swamps and lagoons or after rain when the ground is softer

 - contaminate water sources by wallowing in dams, waterholes and other moist or swampy areas

 - create drainage channels in swamps and can destabilise stream banks

-Predation, habitat degradation, competition and disease transmission by feral pigs has been listed by the NSW Scientific Committee as a key threatening process in NSW.
+Predation, habitat degradation, competition and disease transmission by feral pigs has been listed by the NSW Scientific Committee as a key threatening process in New South Wales.

 Managing feral pigs in our national parks

 The National Parks and Wildlife Service (NPWS) has developed control programs for parks and reserves where feral pigs pose a significant problem.
-Many of these programs are carried out with local landholders and other government or non-government agencies such as Local Land Services (LLS).
+Many of these programs are carried out with local landholders and other government or non-government agencies, such as Local Land Services.

-As feral pigs are widespread, we focus on the reduction of impacts in priority areas.
-Management of feral pigs for the protection of threatened species is prioritised through the our regional pest management strategies and Saving our Species (SOS) program.
+As feral pigs are widespread, we focus on reducing the impacts in priority areas.
+Management of feral pigs for the protection of threatened species is prioritised through the regional pest management strategies and Saving our Species (SOS) program.